theantway/wordsnumber/README.md

 There are following classes:

 1. WordDictionary using Trie to save entries of dictionary, it support fast word lookup and prefix lookup
-2. WordsSplitter and WordsCandidate.
-WordsSplitter split a string into list of WordsCandidate. for the same replacement, there are multiple words combinations, e.g. MYSELF -> MY-SELF and MYSELF.
+2. WordsSplitter and WordsNumber.
+WordsSplitter split a string into list of WordsNumber. for the same replacement, there are multiple words combinations, e.g. MYSELF -> MY-SELF and MYSELF.
-    Each WordsCandidate represents a list of words to split the replacement.
+    Each WordsNumber represents a list of words to split the replacement.
-3. WordNumberFinder. generate number replacements and use WordsSplitter to get all WordsCandidates for this replacement.
+3. WordNumberFinder. generate number replacements and use WordsSplitter to get all WordsNumber for this replacement.
 4. Main class: the glue class to init dict, read number files and use WordNumberFinder to find replacements for each number